A total of

 Community Management and Coordination

-- build refugees' coordination capacity and enhance their involvement in aid, while reducing their dependency on it
+- building refugees' coordination capacity and enhancing their involvement in aid, while reducing their dependency on it

-- collaborate closely with the Ministry of Social Affairs, municipality leaders, the UN agency for refugees and other partners to strengthen the self-reliance of Syrian refugees
+- collaborating closely with the Ministry of Social Affairs, municipality leaders, UNHCR and other partners

 - Norwegian Ministry of Foreign Affairs (NMFA)